Hazard Communication "Employee Right to Know"

 maintained, and employee privacy would have to be assured.
 Also, you would have to maintain logs ensuring that the cartridges are changed on a

 systematic basis.
-And, of course, you would have to maintain training records, i.e. sign in sheets, tests, signed certificates, etc. If you
+And, of course, you would have to maintain training records, i.e. sign in sheets, tests, signed certificates, etc.

 In December 2000, the federal government established a new federal Ergonomic Standard.
 This was rescinded by the Senate and President Bush in 2001.